-- 'adult dependant' means, in relation to an eligible student, an adult person who is dependent on the student, other than the student's child, partner (including a spouse or civil partner from whom SFW considers the student is separated) or former partner; - 'child', in relation to an eligible student, includes any child of the student's partner who is dependent on the student and any child for whom the student has parental responsibility and is dependent on the student; - 'dependent' means wholly or mainly financially dependent; - 'dependent child' means, in relation to an eligible student, a child dependent on the student. - 20.
-A child or adult person can be considered to be 'dependent' on an eligible student if: - (a) he or she is wholly or mainly financially dependent on the eligible student alone; - (b) he or she is wholly or mainly financially dependent on the eligible student and their partner together (i.e. where the child or adult person is equally financially dependent on the eligible student and their partner who together are providing all or most of his financial support). - 21.
+- 'adult dependant' means, in relation to an eligible student, an adult person who is dependent on the student, other than the student's child, partner (including a spouse or civil partner from whom SFW considers the student is separated) or former partner; - 'child', in relation to an eligible student, includes any child of the student's partner who is dependent on the student and any child for whom the student has parental responsibility and is dependent on the student; - 'dependent' means wholly or mainly financially dependent; - 'dependent child' means, in relation to an eligible student, a child dependent on the student.

+A child or adult person can be considered to be 'dependent' on an eligible student if:

+- he or she is wholly or mainly financially dependent on the eligible student alone; or - he or she is wholly or mainly financially dependent on the eligible student and their partner together (i.e. where the child or adult person is equally financially dependent on the eligible student and their partner who together are providing all or most of his financial support).

 The definition of 'dependant' means that an eligible student aged under 25 is not eligible for a Part-time Adult Dependants' Grant in respect of a co-habiting partner.
 Since 2005/06, a student's same sex partner has fallen within the definition of a 'partner' rather than adult dependant.
 Part-time students under 25 with a dependent same sex partner are no longer eligible for a dependants' grant for that partner.
 This brings the treatment of same sex partners of students aged under 25 into line with opposite sex partners of students under 25 (regulation 100(1)(j)).
-The definition of 'dependant' also means that an eligible student will no longer be eligible for a Part-time Adult Dependants' Grant in respect of a dependent child or an adult dependant who is also an eligible student and who holds a statutory award (regulation 100(1)(c)). - 22.
+The definition of

+'dependant' also means that an eligible student will no longer be eligible for a Part-time Adult Dependants' Grant in respect of a dependent child or an adult dependant who is also an eligible student and who holds a statutory award (regulation 100(1)(c)).

 The following table summarises when the cohabiting same sex partner or civil partner of a student is a dependant.

-Students who started their course before September 2005 Students who started their course in September 2005 or after P/T Student Cohabiting same sex partner (not in a civil partnership) Civil partner Cohabiting same sex partner (not in a civil partnership) Civil Partner Under 25 years old Х ✓ X ✓ Aged 25 years or over X √ √ √

-Determining where financial dependence lies

-Students aged 25 or over (or under 25 if they are married or in a civil partnership)
+DETERMINING WHERE FINANCIAL DEPENDENCE LIES

+9. STUDENTS AGED 25 OR OVER (OR UNDER 25 IF THEY ARE MARRIED OR IN A CIVIL PARTNERSHIP)

-23. We recommend that the dependants' grants means test is applied in all such cases to determine whether grants are payable.
+We recommend that the dependants' grants means-test is applied in all such cases to determine whether grants are payable.